SihaoSun/INDI_Quadrotor_FTC/README.md

   pages={1-15},
   doi={10.1109/TRO.2020.3010626}}
 ```
-If you use this code in an academic context, please use the above citation.

 ## File structure
 run.m script is the branch to run the simulation, after loading necessary simulation and control parameters defined in simParams.m & controlParams.m respectively.
 The high-level simulation archetecture is given in frame.slx file, where one can design the position + yaw command.
 The flight controller is given in controls.slx, and the 6Dof simulator is given in droneSim.slx file. visualize.slx contains the visualization block.